 Upon returning to his small family farm, he had difficulty readjusting to daily routines.
 Specifically, he had difficulty recognizing objects and places.
 He would work on his farm, then look across the landscape and not be able to recognize it.
-He could not discriminate among cows, which is necessary for choosing cows to milk.
+He could not discriminate among cows, which is necessary for choosing which cows to milk.
 Most noticeable was his inability to recognize faces, even that of his wife.
-Furthermore, he knew that another's arms, legs, head, and body went together as a person, however he could not recognize who that person was.
+Furthermore, he knew that another's arms, legs, head, and body went together as a person; however, he could not recognize who that person was.
 He could recognize that his wife moving across the room was still his wife, thus maintaining some perceptual constancies.
 Interestingly, only his visual perception was impaired; he could readily recognize the sound of his wife's voice, and he could identify objects by touch or smell.
 For example, when presented with a candle, he reported that it was a "long object."
-When he was allowed to hold the candle, he labeled it a crayon, and when he smelled it, he correctly recognize it as a candle.
+When he was allowed to hold the candle, he labeled it a crayon, and when he smelled it, he correctly recognized it as a candle.

-Gazzaniga, M. S., Ivry, R. B., & Mangun, G. R. (2008).
-Cognitive neuroscience: The biology of the mind.(3rd ed.).
+Gazzaniga, M. S., Ivry, R. B., & Mangun, G. R. (2013).
+Cognitive neuroscience: The biology of the mind.(4th ed.).
 New York: W. W. Norton & Company.

-Return to Lecture Guide

-Return to complete list of Lecture Launchers and Discussion Topics for Chapter 3
+■ Return to complete list of Lecture Launchers and Discussion Topics for Chapter 3

-A Return to Chapter 3: Table of Contents